Brandenburg Medical School Theodor Fontane

 Besides radiation research, Dr. Hauptmann concentrates on methodological and statistical topics in clinical epidemiology.
 He is closely involved with several international epidemiological studies on cancer etiology and late effects of cancer treatment.

-Dr. Hauptmann is a Statistical Editor of the “Journal of the National Cancer Institute” and the “Journal of Clinical Oncology ”, and Member of the Editorial Board of “Cancer Epidemiology”.
+Dr. Hauptmann is a Statistical Editor of the “Journal of the National Cancer Institute”, and Member of the Editorial Board of “Cancer Epidemiology”.
 Further, he reviews manuscripts for several journals as well as grant proposals for the European Commission as well as other Dutch and international funding agencies.
-He has been a Member of the Working Group for the IARC Monograph on formaldehyde (2004), and is a Member of the International Commission on Radiological Protection (ICRP) Committee 1 "Radiation effects" since 2013.
+He has been a Member of the Working Group for the IARC Monograph on formaldehyde (2004).
+Since 2013, Dr. Hauptmann is a Member of the International Commission on Radiological Protection (ICRP) Committee 1 "Radiation effects", and since 2020 he is also member of the German Commission on Radiological Protection (Strahlenschutzkommission, SSK) Committee "Radiation risk".